 As Scratch moves towards the future, it leaves things behind as well.
-Scratch 3.0 will reportedly no longer support users of Internet Explorer, so if you use IE, it may be time to move on to brighter futures.
+Scratch 3.0 will reportedly no longer work on Internet Explorer, so if you use IE, it may be time to move on to a new browser.

 PicoBoard and LEGO WeDo 1.0 will also no longer be supported.
 If you were planning on using either of these two hardware sets with Scratch 3.0, you may want to consider alternative options.